Mortal Kombat (1992 video game): Ports and re-releases

-Reception
+Legacy and reception

-In the United States, RePlay reported Mortal Kombat to be the second most-popular upright arcade cabinet in September 1992.
+In the United States, RePlay reported Mortal Kombat to be the second most popular upright arcade cabinet of September 1992.
 It then topped the RePlay upright arcade cabinet charts from October to November 1992, then from February to March 1993, and then in November 1993.
 It also topped the Play Meter arcade chart in December 1992.
 It was the second top-grossing arcade game of Summer 1993, below NBA Jam, according to RePlay.
-It was one of America's top two highest-grossing arcade games of 1993 (along with NBA Jam), exceeding the $300,000,000 domestic box office gross of the film Jurassic Park the same year.
+It was one of 1993's top two highest-grossing arcade games in the United States (along with NBA Jam), exceeding the $300,000,000 domestic box office gross of the film Jurassic Park the same year.
 It also topped the Sega CD sales chart in June 1994.

 In November 1993, Acclaim announced that they had shipped more than three million copies of Mortal Kombat for home systems, counting the SNES, Genesis, Game Boy and Game Gear versions combined.
 The game sold 3 million copies worldwide in its first three weeks of release.
-In the United States, it was the top-selling Sega Genesis and SNES game in January 1994.
-In the United Kingdom, it was the top-selling home video game in October 1993, the top-selling Sega Master System game for four months in 1994 (from May to August), and the top-selling Mega CD game in June 1994.
+In the United States, it was the top-selling game for the Genesis, SNES, and Game Gear in 1993, with the Genesis version being the overall best-selling console game of the year; it remained the top Genesis and SNES game in January 1994.
+In the United Kingdom, it was the top-selling home video game of October 1993, the top-selling Master System game from May to August 1994, and the top-selling Mega CD game of June 1994.